Ezharjan/NoiseShader/README.md

 # NoiseShader
-Stores here is the Unity shader to create basic noise effects using GLSL and HLSL, by Alexander.
+Stores here is a Unity shader to create basic noise effects using GLSL and HLSL, by Alexander.